ModernAppsNinja/modernappsninja.github.io/content/english/guide/cka_study_guide.md

 ### CKA Learning Path

+- [Kube.Academy](https://kube.academy/courses/how-to-prepare-for-the-cka-exam) - ~21m - How to Prepare for the CKA Exam

+- [KodaCloud](https://kodekloud.com/p/certified-kubernetes-administrator-with-practice-tests) -~18hrs-  CKA Prep Course with Practice Exam

-[Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
+- [Certified Kubernetes Administrator (CKA) with Practice Tests](https://www.udemy.com/course/certified-kubernetes-administrator-with-practice-tests/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
 <br>

-[Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
+- [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/) - 10 hours Hands On Online Course - Learn concepts and practice for the Kubernetes Certification with hands-on labs right in your browser
 <br>

 ### Exam taking tips